gabrielelana/vim-markdown/README.md

-# Github Flavoured Markdown for Vim
+# Github Flavored Markdown for Vim
 A complete environment to create Markdown files with a syntax highlight that don't suck!

 ## Features
-* Strong support for the Markdown flavour implemented by Github: what you see in Vim is what you get on Github
+* Strong support for the Markdown flavor implemented by Github: what you see in Vim is what you get on Github
 * Complete syntax implementation: supports even proper nesting of all elements in list items, this is the only plugin that is able to do that (and I believe it since it took me a *while* to make it right)
 * Code blocks and pieces of Markdown of the current file could be edited in a separate buffer and synchronized back when you finished
   * Inside a ruby fenced code block with `<Leader>e` opens a temporary buffer with the right file type